 It was not until the morning we were supposed to send out the newsletter when it struck me how should I phrase it.
 I did not write “gift” or “free” in there.
 This was my idea:

 [Name of the boss] is away on a trip, so I quickly give you an e-book

-And this brought 49% open rate and 20% CTR.
-Because it was unusual, personal and interesting.
+And this brought a 49% open rate and 20% CTR.
+Because it was unusual, personal, and interesting.
 And when the idea came to me, I was in such a hurry to write it down that I left my half-drank coffee outside.

 C&C also says that out of those who report an email as SPAM, 69% do so because of the subject line.

 But the idea is not to give you only metrics and statistics.
-I want you to learn a mindset that can lead to moments like I had mentioned above.
+I want you to learn a mindset that can lead to moments as I had mentioned above.

 Let’s get over the obvious.
 A subject line is just like a headline of a landing page or an article.
 This is where you have to catch the attention of the reader.
 A more fitting example however are headlines of social media posts.

 If someone visits an article or landing page, in some way they have already committed to that visit – they clicked on an advert, a post, a link in an e-mail.